See also the articles "La colonisation" and "Slavery in European colonies" in the EHNE.

 The African slave trade underscores the fact that European power over people greatly exceeded the boundaries of the colonial system.
 Europeans did not hunt for Africans themselves, nor did they buy them from their place of origin, preferring instead to purchase slaves from African middlemen who brought them to their coastal trading posts.
 Indeed, growing demand for slave labour led the slavers to extend their hunt into areas far removed from the Atlantic coast.
 The continual supply of fresh Africans was organized by native African empires which developed in the hinterland of the European settlements.20

 European dominion was not the preserve of a small group of leaders: soldiers, merchants, craftsmen, farmers or even soldiers of fortune were able to profit from colonial structures and the asymmetric relationships of power.
-"Normal" settlers transformed the areas of settlement, bringing European pets, crops, pests, weeds and bacilli which had a lasting effect on the human and natural environment of the American South, Southern Africa, 21 The use (indeed exploitation) of a native labour force by European settlers was part and parcel of colonial life.
+"Normal" settlers transformed the areas of settlement, bringing European pets, crops, pests, weeds and bacilli which had a lasting effect on the human and natural environment of the American South, Southern Africa, Australia, New Zealand and the Asian parts of Eastern Russia.
+Indeed, many speak of the establishment of a number of "neo-Europes".21 The use (indeed exploitation) of a native labour force by European settlers was part and parcel of colonial life.
 The establishment of plantation economies led to the development of overtly racist hierarchies22 whereas white settlers in the "neo-European" colonies preferred to perform the labour themselves.
-Settlers in the and Australia displayed little interest in obtaining the labour force of the Indians or Aborigines; indeed regarding them as disruptive factors, they preferred to marginalize, expel or even exterminate the native communities.23, and the Asian parts of Eastern .
-Indeed, many speak of the establishment of a number of "neo-Europes".
+Settlers in the USA and Australia displayed little interest in obtaining the labour force of the Indians or Aborigines; indeed regarding them as disruptive factors, they preferred to marginalize, expel or even exterminate the native communities.23

 In Europe, the exercise of overseas rule was not confined to banks and other internationally active firms; the members of academic institutions and a miscellany of colonial institutes were also drawn into the network of extra-European domination.
 Researchers from a variety of disciplines pursued their interests in a number of remote regions and a plethora of newly-founded associations and societies were dedicated to research into specific regions.
 These activities provided considerable assistance to the extension of colonial penetration and rule.24